leob03/PTAE/README.md

 # Concepts

+Most of the concepts are described quite in depth in the paper (reference the paper) but here is a quick summary of the main concepts exploited in this project:

 * **Encoder-Decoder architecture**.
 Typically, a model that generates sequences will use an Encoder to encode the input into a fixed form and a Decoder to decode it, word by word, into a sequence.

 * **Attention**.
 The use of Attention networks is widespread in deep learning, and with good reason.
 This is a way for a model to choose only those parts of the encoding that it thinks is relevant to the task at hand.
 The same mechanism you see employed here can be used in any model where the Encoder's output has multiple points in space or time.
 In image captioning, you consider some pixels more important than others.
 In sequence to sequence tasks like machine translation, you consider some words more important than others.